The University of Tasmania’s Agribusiness course offers participants immersive study that will ultimately make them a better businessperson.

 The course is designed for people who are working in the horticultural industry to increase their agribusiness skills and gain a formal qualification.

-The Graduate Diploma in Agribusiness has helped professionals from across the country turn their business ideas into actionable business plans, so that they’re ready to overcome challenges and reach their full potential as one of the many success stories of the Australian horticulture industry.
+This degree has helped professionals from across the country turn their business ideas into actionable business plans, so that they’re ready to overcome challenges and reach their full potential as one of the many success stories of the Australian horticulture industry.

 “Ultimately what came out of that year is a brilliant business plan,” Sonja said.